-Oregon is just south of Canada.
+Oregon is just South of Canada on the West Coast.
+Well, actually, it’s just below Washington State, which is just South of Canada.
 It has a total land area of 98,381 square miles.
 That’s huge!
 For doomsday preppers, these abandoned locations are perfect for several reasons.
 This article will focus on finding the perfect abandoned places in Oregon, and utilizing the same for different purposes.

 Where to Look and What to Look for?

 Depending on your specific needs, you have several key areas to traverse.
 Oregon has sandy deserts, extremely cold and hot climates, etc. So take your pick.

 First, you should shy away from populous areas.
 This means you steer clear of the Western parts of the state.
 Your most probable destination is the Central and Eastern parts of Oregon.
 If you prefer a hot climate, go to places near Pendleton.
 If you want cold climates, then go to places near Seneca.

 Prepping is all about preparation (Duh!).
 You want a deserted area which can serve as your weekend getaway to practice your individual and group drills, preferably a place without prying eyes to ridicule you.
 This means moving from place to place depending on the type of training you need to perform, i.e. desert survival, cold climate survival, drills.

 Tip: If you are going to be carrying firearms in abandoned places in Oregon, be very sure about the gun laws within the community you are going through as well as your destination.
 Bring the necessary permits.
 And for crying out loud, avoid live ammo in the chambers!
 By the way, knives may also require licenses and permits, depending on the municipality so be warned, i.e. concealed knives!